Aimeelynnramirez/dashboard/test.md

 **2. After Trying Linux Commands in Terminal, I learned...**
 * cd ~ (this doesn't work for me.) but I know it works for MacBooks as a Windows User.

-**Folder Drop:** [ Student Response: Describe what happens when you drag a folder into terminal.
-If you typed "cd " before dragging the folder into Terminal, could that help you quickly navigate to the folder location?
-Test this out and describe your results. ]
+**Folder Drop:**
+* Dragging and dropping the folder to the Linux terminal shows the path of the folder structure.
+That if to "cd" then drag and drop the folder it is to go to the direct path of where the folder structure.

 **1.2 Using Terminal, there are essential Powershell commands I know.**